MichAdebayo/salary_brief/README.md

 # Salary Manager

+## Overview

+The salary manager project calculates employee salaries for a company with three subsidiaries.
+The goal of the project is to determine the average, maximum and minimum salary of the compnay, both on a global scale and on a per subsdiary basis.
+The final results are vizualized using streamlit.

-This end-to-end salary data processing, analysis, and visualization toolkit.
+data processing, analysis, and visualization .
 This repository includes:
   - Raw data loading and cleaning (_load_data.py_, _employees_data.json_).
   - Export pipelines to generate subsidiary and global statistics (_export_data.py_, _salary_accounting.py_).
   - Batch reporting and console output scripts (_display_results.py_, _main.py_).